AYUSH Counselling 2025

 AYUSH Counselling Registration Process

-1. Visit the Official Website: Go to the official website of the AYUSH counseling conducting authority or institution.
+1. Visit the Official Website: Go to the official website of the AYUSH 2025 counselling conducting authority or institution.
 This information can usually be found on the official website of the Ministry of AYUSH or the respective state AYUSH authority.

 2. Online Registration: Look for the registration link or option on the website.
 Click on the registration link to start the registration process.